 Parallelly to his Cds with the Ysaÿe Quartet, Miguel da Silva has recorded under the labels Accord, Valois-Auvidis, Philips, Harmonia Mundi etc… He also founded his own record company : Ysaÿe Records, and under the label Nascor, offers young musicians the opportunity to make their very first recording.

-He has just been appointed Master in Residence at the Queen Elizabeth Music Chapel in Belgium, where he will join Jose Van Dam (barytone), Augustin Dumay (violin), Maria Joao Pires (piano), and Gary Hoffman (cello).
+He is Master in Residence at the Queen Elisabeth Music Chapel in Belgium, where he joins Jose van Dam (barytone), Augustin Dumay (violin), Louis Lortie (piano), Gary Hoffman (cello), and the Artemis Quartet.